 Does your four-legged friend need a little (or a lot of) training?
 Are you annoyed by your dog’s lack of manners or maybe even concerned about the behavior you are seeing?
 Did you just get a new puppy or dog?
 Meet Michele Wan, PhD, CAAB at Advanced Dog Behavior Solutions.
 She is both an adviser for your family and a coach for your dog.
-In addition to being a dog trainer, Michele is a Certified Applied Animal Behaviorists in Connecticut.
-She will apply her advanced skills and expertise that you can trust.
+In addition to being a dog trainer, Michele is one of only two Certified Applied Animal Behaviorists in Connecticut.
+She will apply her advanced skills and expertise to improve your dog’s behavior.

 Through multiple services, Michele lovingly works with adults and children to successfully teach pet dogs of any age to be well-mannered, well-adjusted family companions.
-She helps prevent and treat common dog behavior and training issues, as well as more complex behavioral concerns.
+She can help with common dog training issues, as well as more complex behavioral concerns.

 Michele’s passion for understanding our interactions with dogs has driven her to earn multiple degrees and to stay informed on the latest training and treatment methods.

 - Doctorate in psychology focused on animal behavior from Columbia University; undergraduate degree in psychology from Brown University

 - Publications in Applied Animal Behaviour Science, Behavioural Processes, Journal of Veterinary Behavior, Animal Genetics, and PLoS ONE

 - Research on dog-human communication, canine behavioral genetics, and cross-cultural differences in dog-keeping practices

-- Continuing education at professional conferences, such as Clicker Expo 2013 and the UC Davis Dangerous Dogs Conference
+- Continuing education at professional conferences, such as Clicker Expo 2013, the UC Davis Dangerous Dogs Conference, and SPARCS 2014

 Michele especially enjoys working with families, encouraging a safe, yet playful household.
 Her research has focused on communication between people and dogs, and she enjoys teaching children and parents how to read dog body language and build successful relationships with their dogs.
 As a previous school teacher and professor, she knows how to create a unique environment of learning and fun for all family members, including the furry ones.

 - Instructed animal behavior courses at Columbia University